chrbradley/GithubScout/_CONTRIBUTING.md

   - doc/...
   - refactor/...
 1. Make commits to your feature branch.
 Prefix each commit like so:
-  - (feat) Added a new feature
+  - (feat) add a new feature
-  - (fix) Fixed inconsistent tests [Fixes #0]
+  - (fix) fix inconsistent tests [Fixes #0]
   - (refactor) ...
   - (cleanup) ...
   - (test) ...
   - (doc) ...
-1. When you've finished with your fix or feature, Rebase upstream changes into your branch. submit a [pull request][] directly to master.
+1. When you've finished with your fix or feature, push changes into your branch.
+   Submit a pull request directly to master.
 Include a description of your changes.
 1. Your pull request will be reviewed by another maintainer.
 The point of code reviews is to help keep the codebase clean and of high quality and, equally as important, to help you grow as a programmer.
 If your code reviewer